ibexa/documentation-developer/docs/guide/permissions.md

 Best practice is to avoid assigning Roles to Users directly; instead, make sure you model your content (types, structure, sections, etc.) in a way that can be reflected in generic roles.
 Besides being much easier to manage and keep on top of security-wise, this also makes sure your system performs best.
 The more Role assignments and complex Policies you add for a given User, the more complex the search/load queries powering the whole CMS will be, as they always take permissions into account.

-## Use Cases
+### Use Cases

 Here are a few examples of sets of Policies you can use to get some common permission configurations.

 #### Enter back end interface

-To allow the User to enter the back end interface and view all Content, you need to set the following Policies:
+To allow the User to enter the Back Office interface and view all content, you need to set the following Policies:

 - `user/login`
 - `content/read`